ChaitanyaJoshiX/ChaitanyaJoshiX/README.md

 # 💫About Me :
 💡 I'm currently working on Py and C++

-🕺 I'm looking for help with backend
+🕺 I'm looking to help with backend

 🌱 I'm currently learning GUI